rails-lambda/crypteia/README.md

 1. `x-crypteia-ssm:` - Single path for a single environment variable.
 2. `x-crypteia-ssm-path:` - Path prefix to fetch many environment variables.

-Using whatever serverless framework you prefer, setup your function's environment variables using either of the two SSM interfaces from above.
-For example, here is a environment variables section for an [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started.html) template that demonstrates all of Crypteia's features.
+Using whatever serverless framework you prefer, and set up your function's environment variables using either of the two SSM interfaces from above.
+For example, here is an environment variables section for an [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started.html) template that demonstrates all of Crypteia's features.

 ```yaml
 Environment: